Find out more about our team

 The Council sets the GCC’s strategic direction and works with the Chief Executive and Registrar and his team who are accountable for the effective and timely delivery of the GCC’s strategy, business plan and budget.

-The staff team is small, comprising of 16 permanent members of staff, working to deliver a challenging work programme.
+The GCC comprises of 16 permanent members of staff, working to deliver a challenging work programme, signed up to a shared vision:

 'The GCC is a great place to work, and we do so together.
 It matters to us that we make a real difference in protecting the public and developing the profession.
 We are positive and work hard – we support, value, care and trust each other.
 We innovate, embrace diversity and our growth.'

-The teams are organised around Education, Registration and Standards, Fitness to Practise, and a small finance team.
+The team's core activities are organised around Education, Registration and Standards, Fitness to Practise, and Corporate Services.

 Find out information about how we are structured and managedFind out More